Kuala Lumpur is one heck of a travel destination! It’s exciting, modern yet traditional, and above all, entertaining!

 To escape into nature, you want to explore Gua Tempurung (the largest limestone cave in Peninsular Malaysia) and Tong Cave Temple.
 If you are an active family, you may consider visiting the Lost World of Tambun.
 Surrounded by the picturesque landscape, the park has a water park, tiger valley, amusement park, hot spring, and Petting Zoo.

 You can easily travel from Kuala Lumpur to Ipoh by train or long-distance bus.

 By Jub Bryant of Tikitouringkiwi

-Pangkor Island is a short distance off the west coast of Mainland Malaysia, a three hour trip (each way) from Kuala Lumpur to Lumut and a short ferry over to Pangkor (14 RM for a return ticket).
-It’s a long day trip, but it’s not necessary to spend more a night on the small island that gets lots of domestic tourists, but not many international.
+Pangkor Island is a short distance off the west coast of Mainland Malaysia, a three-hour trip (each way) from Kuala Lumpur to Lumut and a short ferry over to Pangkor (14 RM for a return ticket).
+It’s a long day trip, but it’s not necessary to spend more than a night on the small island that gets lots of domestic tourists, but not many international.

 The best way to explore the island is by using the local pink taxi vans, which you’ll notice soon after arriving.
 On the island, activity-wise, you’ve got the beaches around the island, with Pasir Bogak, the main beach where activities and small restaurants are located.

 There are numerous walks you can find on the island, with new tracks opening each year, simply ask a pink taxi driver to drop you off at one, and he’ll do so.
 After a day of exploring, stop off at the Foo Lin Kong Temple before heading back to Pasir Bogak, where the hornbills come to hang out at the end of each day for sunset.

 You’ll need to keep an eye on the time, though, as the last ferry leaves the island at 8:30 pm.
 If you spend 6-8 hours on the island, you’ll be able to do all of the activities mentioned comfortably.